Agricultural pest management

 Close or deep cultivation can injure the tree's roots and crown.
 Avoid deep cultivation, which brings weed seeds to the surface where they can germinate.

+Weeder geese prefer grasses and will eat other weeds and crops only after the grasses are gone.
+They appear to prefer the troublesome bermudagrass and johnsongrass and will even dig up and eat rhizomes if confined.
 Avoid placement of geese near grass crops such as corn, sorghum, and small grains.
 Geese also require water for drinking, shade during hot weather, and protection from dogs and other predators.
 Portable fencing can keep them in areas you want them to work on while keeping predators out.
 Young geese weed best.
 Geese can be messy and noisy.

 The specific flaming angle, flaming pattern, and flame length vary with the manufacturer's recommendations.
 Typically, flaming can be done at 3 to 5 miles per hour (5 to 8 km per hour) through orchards, although this depends on the heat output of the unit being used.
 Avoid igniting dry vegetation, which could injure trees or start a fire.
 Flame weed in windless conditions to allow the flame's heat to reach the target.
 Observe the flame for adjustment in the early morning or evening.

 With flame weeding, species and growth stage are most important for successful control of weeds.
 Repeated flaming can be used to suppress perennial weeds such as field bindweed.
-Cheeseweed (Malva neglecta) is resistant to flaming.
+Cheeseweed (Malva parviflora) is resistant to flaming.
 For lambsquarters, three subsequent treatments are necessary for 95% control.
-Small dandelion (Taraxacum officianalis) plants are killed with one flaming, while bigger plants can survive four.
+Small dandelion (Taraxacum officinalis) plants are killed with one flaming, while bigger plants can survive four.
 Three passes achieve almost full control with annual weeds.
 Flame-tolerant or perennial weeds require several passes and complete reduction is unlikely (4 passes results in 75% control).

 UC IPM Pest Management Guidelines: Olive